CZ-NIC/fred-docs/Concepts/Contacts.rst

 * the domain holder,
 * an administrative contact of a domain,
-* a technical contact of a nsset or a keyset.
+* a technical contact of an nsset or a keyset.

 The *domain holder* may request any modification of their domain, including the change of the domain holder.